Skip to main content

 Bolo de Batata Doce

-Sweet potato cake with coconut and spices.
-Moist and flavorful traditional dessert.
+Sweet potato cake with coconut and spices, kept moist and well spiced.
+A traditional bake.

 vegetarianContains: eggsContains: dairyContains: gluten